bhavaniravi/til/devops/data-and-model-versioning.md

 ---
+added: Oct 28 2022
+draft: false
+image: null
+layout: ../layouts/BlogPost.astro
+slug: data-and-model-versioning
-description: What is MLOps?
+sub_title: What is MLOps?
 Why we need it? and what tools are available?
+tags:
+- devops
+title: Data & Model Versioning
 ---

 # Data & Model Versioning